All About Braces

 Teeth function the same regardless of age.
 Since the tooth straightening process of braces is the same for all ages, both children and adults can benefit from orthodontic treatment.
 One thing to note is that since adult bone structure is finished growing, there may not be as many options for bite correction as there are in adolescent treatment.
 As a result, some corrections in adults may need other procedures in conjunction with their braces.

 Can Braces Patients Play Sports?

 Braces patients can play any sports, but we prescribe mouthguards for athletes who play contact sports.
 Specifically, orthodontic mouthguards are made to fit over the braces to protect soft tissue and teeth in case you get hit in the mouth.
 After your orthodontic treatment is completed, a custom made mouthguard is recommended for the most ideal fit and comfort.

 What Happens once the Braces are Removed?

-After removing the braces, Dr. James or Dr. Nanda will polish your teeth free of any adhesive.
+After removing the braces, Dr. James will polish your teeth free of any adhesive.
 Final x-rays, photos and a digital scan of your teeth will be taken to examine the results of your orthodontic treatment and evaluate your wisdom teeth, so the appropriate recommendation for their care can be made.
 If the wisdom teeth are unable to erupt normally, it may be suggested to have a consultation with an oral surgeon to consider having them removed.

-Dr. James or Dr. Nanda will also provide you with an upper and lower retainer, a custom-made oral appliance that keeps your teeth in place after braces are removed.
+Dr. James will also provide you with an upper and lower retainer, a custom-made oral appliance that keeps your teeth in place after braces are removed.
 Until your muscles, gums, and bone structure adapt to the changes, your teeth can still move out of place, this is called relapse.
 They can also shift after a long period of time if a retainer is not used nightly.

 For more information, please contact our office: 215-800-0015.